robohydra/robohydra/documentation/next/plugins/index.md

 because it allows you to easily return a normal response to the client (the same or different than the response the client would get if the assertion had passed).

+### The "fixtures" module

+The fixtures module defines a single function, `load`, to load fixtures.
+Fixtures are files inside the `fixtures/` subdirectory inside a plugin directory.
+From the plugin code you can call `modules.fixtures.load("foo.bar")` to load the file `<plugindir>/fixtures/foo.bar`.

 ### Example plugin